Resource Building: daBuild, build, vromfs, levels, settings.blk

 Occasionally, you may need to enable or disable packages to test specific

-scenarios (for instance, disabling a package to verify that the game runs
+scenarios (for example, disabling a package to verify that the game runs without

-after modifying the package list, you must rebuild the .vromfs.bin
+For all projects, after modifying the package list, you must rebuild the

 files.